Why Immutable Backups Protect Microsoft 365 Data

 As cyberthreats continue to evolve, businesses using Microsoft 365 face growing risks of data loss, corruption, or unauthorized tampering.
 While Microsoft provides platform-level availability and basic retention features, it does not guarantee full protection against ransomware, insider threats, or accidental deletion.
 This is where immutable backups become a critical layer of defense.

 Immutable backups ensure data cannot be altered, encrypted, deleted, or overwritten.
+Enhance your understanding regarding private cloud backup for data security.
 No matter what happens whether it’s a ransomware attack, compromised account, or administrative mistake your organization always has a clean, untouched recovery point available.
 For Microsoft 365 users, immutability is no longer optional; it is an essential safeguard for business continuity.

 What Are Immutable Backups?